bow/bow/README.md

 My name is Wibowo Arindrarto.
 I go by Bow.

 I am a software developer with a formal background in biomedical science.
-Aside from writing software, I have also contributed to [several published scientific studies](https://scholar.google.com/citations?user=h2sRcxwAAAAJ&hl=en).
+Aside from writing software, I have also [contributed to several studies about the human genome](https://scholar.google.com/citations?user=h2sRcxwAAAAJ&hl=en).

-I love to discover and build new things.
+I love to discover and build things.

 ---